ganaware/win-ssh-agent/README.txt

 		identity file will be specified by this option.
 This option can be specified more more than once.

+	-I, --default-identity -

+		It shows dialogue which asks the pass-phrase at the time of start.
+This option can be specified only once.

+		The same identity files are considerd to be specified as the ssh-add with no-options uses.
+		(i.e. ~/.ssh/id_rsa, ~/.ssh/id_dsa, ~/.ssh/id_ecdsa,
+		~/.ssh/id_ed25519, ~/.ssh/identity)

+		In the case of default, -I - is set up automatically.

+		This option invalidates -I FILENAME.

 	-I, --default-identity FILENAME

 		This option works almost as same as -i.
 But, it shows a dialogue which asks the pass-phrase at the time of start.
-This option can be specified only once.
+This option can be specified multiple times.

-		In the case of default, -I - is set up automatically.
-		If - is specified as a FILENAME, the same identity files are considerd to be specified as the ssh-add with no-options uses.  (i.e. ~/.ssh/id_rsa,
-		~/.ssh/id_dsa, ~/.ssh/id_ecdsa, ~/.ssh/identity)
+		This option invalidates -I -.

 	--no-default-identity

 		It stops that -I - is set in the case of default.

+		This option invalidates -I -, and -I FILENAME.

 	-e, --exec PROGRAM [OPTION ...]